Why You Need to Build a Customer-Centric Roadmap

 Create a User-Centric Product Strategy

-Before you start building a product roadmap, you should outline your product vision and product strategy by answering the following questions:
+Before you start to create a roadmap, you should outline your product vision and product strategy by answering the following questions:

 - Who is your target audience?
 How can you describe people who will use your product?
 Here you need to specify how old your prospective users are, what languages they speak, what software products they prefer to use in everyday life, etc. Even better, you can create user personas.